 1. A hike, a monk and a flower

-Whilst most of the highlights of the Inle Lake region are accessed via boat, there are a number of hiking trails starting from Nyaungshwe that provide the opportunity to explore the nearby hills and villages without other travellers.
-Breathing in the fresh air and enjoying the stunning scenery in relative solitude is an incredibly energising experience and the few interactions we had with locals who were returning with their cows from the morning market in town or who lived in the small and isolated villages we passed through, provided the icing on the cake of a magical day.
+Whilst most of the highlights of the Inle Lake region are accessed via boat, there are a number of hiking trails starting from Nyaungshwe that provide the opportunity to explore the nearby hills and villages without other travelers.
+Breathing in the fresh air and enjoying the stunning scenery in relative solitude is an incredibly energizing experience and the few interactions we had with locals who were returning with their cows from the morning market in town or who lived in the small and isolated villages we passed through, provided the icing on the cake of a magical day.

 I joined a local guide on a hike that provided countless moments that were as unforgettable as they were insignificant.
 We hiked to a cave monastery to meet a 70 year old monk who had lived there on his own for twenty-five years.
 He spoke no English but greeted us with tea and a plate of snacks as the three of us sat in comfortable silence.
 We unintentionally interrupted a formal meeting between the elders of two nearby villages who were discussing the proposed marriage between their children, but immediately called a break to make us tea.
 And we met a local woman who sat cutting kernels from corn cobs, a task she performed every day, who wanted nothing more than her photo taken.